 So grab your camera and sunglasses, these are the best things to do in Malibu, whether you’re visiting for the first time or you’re a local.

 Note: this post contains affiliate links, which help run this site at no extra cost to you so I can keep providing free travel advice and tips.

-Head to the Beach
+Head to a Malibu Beach

 Point Dume State Beach